optimagic-dev/optimagic/docs/source/algorithms.md

       number of parameters but at least 64.
-    - **batch_evaluator** (str or Callable): Name of a pre-implemented batch evaluator (currently 'joblib' and 'pathos_mp') or Callable with the same interface as the estimagic batch_evaluators.
+    - **batch_evaluator** (str or Callable): Name of a pre-implemented batch evaluator (currently 'joblib' and 'pathos_mp') or Callable with the same interface as the optimagic batch_evaluators.
 See :ref:`batch_evaluators`.
     - **n_cores** (int): Number of cores to use.
     - **seed** (int): seed used by the internal random number generator.
     - **discard_start_params** (bool): If True, the start params are not guaranteed